 Vice President of Stephen C. Gault Co. and Manager of Gault-Marsh Development

 Charlie manages Gault-Marsh Development, formed in 1993 to develop business parks in the Louisville Metro area, including Watterson Business Park (50 acres), Eastpoint Business Center (600 acres), and Southpoint Business Center (40 acres).
-Additionally, Charlie has handled some major industrial build-to-suit, sale and lease transactions.
+Additionally, he has handled numerous major industrial build-to-suit, sale and lease transactions.

-Charlie previously held various management assignments at United States Steel in operations, project management and sales in Birmingham, AL, Pittsburgh, PA, and Louisville, KY.
+Charlie previously held various management positions in operations, project management and sales at United States Steel in Birmingham, AL, Pittsburgh, PA, and Louisville, KY.

-Marilyn manages the Stephen C. Gault Co. office and provides support services for all associates.
+Amber manages the Stephen C. Gault Co. office and provides administrative support services for all associates.

-Grace handles the administrative and accounting functions for Stephen C. Gault Co., Gault Development, LLC and all Gault-Marsh entities.
+Since 2001, Grace has handled the accounting and property management functions for Stephen C. Gault Co., Gault Development LLC and all Gault-Marsh entities.

 The mission of The Morton Center is to restore the health of individuals and families struggling with alcoholism and other addictions by providing specialized counseling and educational services.
 To learn more about The Morton Center, please visit: TheMortonCenter.org